16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 The walk from Gorekshep to Kalapatthar starts early in the morning.
 Kalapatthar is one of the best viewpoints in the region.
 It offers panoramic views of the entire Mount Everest massif.

-The very first light of day will illuminate your spectacular view of golden coloured Nuptse Nup, Changtse and Lhotse.
+The very first light of day will illuminate your spectacular view of golden-colored Nuptse Nup, Changtse, and Lhotse.
 This may be the best time to take stunning photographs of Everest and its neighboring peaks.

 Then, return to Gorekshep for breakfast and continue to Pheriche, your nighttime stopover.
 If the group has energy, you can continue from Pheriche to Panboche to make the last stop.
 Your pace will be much faster when you get off, and walking is easier this way.